Authority Systems

 Evidence: Differentiated Trust Systems — Customer Familiarity Architecture

 In one organization, the annual catalogue was not a sales tool.
 It was trust infrastructure.
 A 300-page document that arrived in homes, was annotated by families, passed between generations, and created a ritual of anticipation.

-It functioned as identity reinforcement, tactile differentiation, and relationship architecture.
+When modernization pressure led to reducing investment in this channel, the decision appeared operationally rational.
 But the catalogue was not a cost center.
 It was the primary mechanism through which the organization acquired and maintained trust.
 Reducing it weakened the very infrastructure that created differentiation.

 Trust Architecture